JayWebtech/certiva_dapp/README.md

 ### 1. Degree Issuance by Universities

-- Universities issue degrees through UniChain’s platform.
+- Universities issue degrees through Certiva’s platform.
 - Each degree is **digitally signed** and stored on the blockchain.
 - Universities prove domain ownership using **DNS verification** to ensure authenticity.